arthurlee/spring-r2dbc-samples/README.md

 - r2dbc mysql
 - lombok

+# Requirements
+- jdk 13 / 14 with text block support (you can discard it by modify the @Query annotation in the repository classes)

 # Project Structures
 - project root
   - config: configuration for Spring Boot and Spring Data